-The invasion of Canada by the United States of America seems like something that belongs in only the most dystopian of fiction, but it's the exact scenario laid out in War Plan Red, an actual attack strategy drawn up by the US government during the interwar period between WWI and WWII.
+The invasion of Canada by the United States of America seems like something that belongs in fiction, but it's the exact scenario laid out in War Plan Red, an attack strategy drawn up by the US government during the interwar period between WWI and WWII.

-What if the US carried out War Plan Red?
-In short, it would spell bad things for America's neighbors to the north.
-The comprehensive strategy - designed as part of an overall war against the United Kingdom - called for a full-on invasion and occupation of Canada to prevent the British from using it as a base of attack.
-Furthermore, this occupation was intended to be permanent, essentially turning Canada into the 51st state and further achieving the concept of Manifest Destiny.
+If the US carried out War Plan Red, tensions between the two countries would likely be high.
+The comprehensive strategy — designed as part of an overall war against the United Kingdom — called for an invasion and occupation of Canada to prevent the British from using it as a base of attack.
+Furthermore, this occupation was intended to be permanent, essentially turning Canada into the 51st state.

 The US Created War Plans For Potential Enemies Around The World, Including Several Key Allies

-The period between World Wars I and II is mostly known as a time of peace, but that doesn't mean the planet's superpowers weren't preparing for conflict.
-The United States of America emerged from WWI as a major victor in terms of combat, economy, and influence, and firmly established its militaristic fortitude.
-The US looked like a country that could take on anyone, and that's exactly what the US government prepared for as the '20s turned into the '30s.
+The period between WWI and II is mostly known as a time of peace, but the planet's superpowers were still preparing for conflict.
+The United States of America emerged from WWI as a major victor in terms of combat, economy, and influence, and established its militaristic fortitude.
+The US government prepared for combat against any nation as the '20s turned into the '30s.

 Toward the end of the '20s, they began drawing up a series of color-coded war plans for the nations the US might face off against in potential conflicts.
 The list was broad and included a number of key allies.